Faith and Science: Partners in Healing Wounded Souls

 Jennifer has a masters degree in Mental Health Counseling from Trinity International University.
 She has a passion for helping people see their strengths and potential.
 She believes this is accomplished through authentic relationships and support for and collaboration with others.

-Rebecca Wiegman, MA, LPC
+Rebecca Wiegman, MA, LCPC

 Grayslake